The Securitisation Law Review: Editor's Preface

 Securitisation, broadly defined as the conversion of assets into marketable financial securities, has been used as a method of raising capital since as early as the 1970s in the United States.
 The use of securitisation as a form of borrowing has increased globally since then, and bodies of law have been established in many jurisdictions to allow borrowers to access capital in this manner, while protecting potential investors.
 Regulatory considerations include tax structuring, bankruptcy considerations and economic-driven regulation focused specifically on securitisation.

 Securitisation regulatory frameworks have developed at different rates globally and largely depend on a variety of factors, including the economic state of a given jurisdiction, the broader legal frameworks already in existence (including tax and bankruptcy law), particular asset classes available to securitise and habits of local consumers.
 Although certain assets, such as mortgage loans, are frequently securitised across many jurisdictions, other asset classes can vary.
-For example, in the United States and many developed countries, in addition to mortgage loan securitisation, securitisation of automobile loans and consumer debt is extremely common and significant expansion is occurring into other operating assets such as leases and royalties.
+For example, in the United States and many developed countries, in addition to mortgage loan securitisation, securitisation of automobile loans and consumer debt is extremely common and significant expansion into other operating assets such as leases and royalties is occurring.
 In certain other countries, more purpose-driven and asset-class specific monetisation transactions are relevant.
-Economic events, such as the 2008 recession in the United States, have had a great impact on the regulatory framework, not only in the United States, but also in jurisdictions such as Japan that were affected by the recession and the effects of the covid-19 pandemic have led to certain government responses in bolstering the securitisation market.
+Economic events, such as the 2008 recession in the United States, have had a great impact on the regulatory framework, not only in the United States, but also in jurisdictions such as Japan that were affected by the recession and the effects of the covid-19 pandemic and have led to certain government responses in bolstering the securitisation market.
+Nevertheless, 2020 and 2021 are showing to be robust years for the securitisation markets, with increased deal volume and substantial innovation in the asset class across the globe.

-In this second edition of The Securitisation Law Review, we aim to provide securitisation attorneys, borrowers, lenders and other market participants with insight into a sample of structural frameworks and regulatory issues surrounding the industry in a broad array of jurisdictions—including a number of jurisdictions new to this edition.
-This edition is not intended to be a comprehensive overview of securitisation regulation and structures in every jurisdiction, but rather to provide a frame of reference for, and a comparison of, the various structural features available and the regulatory considerations necessary in securitising assets globally.
+In this third edition of The Securitisation Law Review, we aim to provide securitisation attorneys, borrowers, lenders and other market participants with insight into a sample of structural frameworks and regulatory issues surrounding the industry in a broad array of jurisdictions – including a new jurisdiction, Switzerland, to this edition.
+This volume is not intended to be a comprehensive overview of securitisation regulation and structures in every jurisdiction, but rather to provide a frame of reference for, and a comparison of, the various structural features available and the regulatory considerations necessary in securitising assets globally.
 As the asset securitisation industry continues to develop and expand to new and more esoteric asset classes, such a comparison will undoubtedly be useful to those innovating in global securitisation markets.

 I would like to thank the contributors for the chapters that follow.
 I hope that this volume will produce grounds for continued discussion in the global securitisation industry.